dennnnise/Ada-Essay-Questions/README.md

 education, or homes where fields in techonogoly and science were valued, but women who have knowledge of the world, who can think critically, and can tackle problems.

-I have exposed myself to programming by taking advantage of any free trials offered by differentresources like Codeacademy, Treehouse, and
+I have exposed myself to programming by taking advantage of any free trials offered by sources like Codeacademy, Treehouse, and Skillcrush.
-Skillcrush.
 I also look up Youtube videos on coding to discover resources and learning techniques that people use to learn languages.
 Apart from that, reading articles about women in software engineering keeps me motivated.
-There are risks, and challenges, but they’re changing the world.
+There are a lot of risks and challenges that people who change careers take, but they're making a better world by representing people who are not

 Question 2

-If I am accepted into the program, I see myself confidentally sharing ideas, and solutions to a team of people who are working on projects aimed to help people's lives.
-Equally important, I see myself working on projects related to art.I went to Chicago Public Schools my whole life.
-Art was always one of my favorite classes.
-However, in the past few years the government had taken away a lot of the funding for art programs.
-Art and science are important, and you don't have to pick one or the other.
-For so long I believed I had to either be an artist or be a business person or engineer, but it does not have to be that way.
+If I am accepted into the program, I see myself confidentally sharing ideas, and solutions to a team that is working on projects aimed to be accesible for all.
+Equally important, I see myself working on projects related to art.
+I went to Chicago Public Schools my whole life, and Art was always one of my favorite classes.
+However, in the past few years the government has taken away a lot of the funding for art programs.
+But I believe in the power of science and art and math and reading; these areas intersect, and they are important.
+In five years, I see myself working with educators and people working For so long I believed I had to either be an artist or be a business person or engineer, but it does not have to be that way.
 I can choose to learn more, to be a part of things that I never thought were for me.
 In five years, I want my family and the people from my city to know that there are endless poissibilities and also resources and people who care about both art and science.

 Question 3